oisdk/foldpost/README.md

 ## Zipping Into ##

-There's one more issure, though, that's slightly tangential.
+There's one more issue, though, that's slightly tangential.
 A lot of the time, the attraction of rewriting functions using folds and catamorphisms is that the function becomes more general: it no longer is restricted to lists.
 For `zip`, however, there's still a pesky list left in the signature:

 ```haskell
 zip' :: (Foldable f, Foldable g) => f a -> g b -> [(a,b)]